 This is who we are right now.

-A country where anybody at any time could be shot to death.
+But is this really who we want to be, a country where anybody at any time could be shot to death?

-And then when a bunch of people are killed and lives are shattered, we are sad and maybe angry, and then we forget and we move on until the next time.
+And then when a bunch of people are killed and lives are shattered, we are sad and maybe angry and then we forget and we move on until the next time.

 All right, all the predictable arguments that we hear after every shooting.

-And you know, this is sadly, I mean, it happens literally within the hour before we even have the details of what happens coming in.
+And, you know, this is sadly, I mean, it happens literally within the hour before we even have the details of what happens coming in.

-You you just it just goes right there, and it's going to end in the same predictable result.
+And it's going to end in the same predictable result.

 You know, I've said this many times.